unicode-org/message-format-wg/spec/registry.md

 > or the type `com.ibm.icu.util.CurrencyAmount` can be used to set the currency and related
 > options (such as the number of fraction digits).

+### Digit Size Options

+Some _options_ of number _functions_ are defined to take a "digit size option".
+Implementations of number _functions_ use these _options_ to control aspects of numeric display such as the number of fraction, integer, or significant digits.

+A "digit size option" is an _option_ value that the _function_ interprets as a small integer value greater than or equal to zero.
+Implementations MAY define an upper limit on the resolved value of a digit size option option consistent with that implementation's practical limits.

+In most cases, the value of a digit size option will be a string that encodes the value as a decimal integer.
+Implementations MAY also accept implementation-defined types as the value.
+When provided as a string, the representation of a digit size option matches the following ABNF:
+>```abnf
+> digit-size-option = "0" / (("1"-"9") [DIGIT])
+>```

 ### Number Selection